-After producing over 1,600 events at 393 Broadway in SoHo since 2016, LUME Studios has a front-row seat to one of the most consequential shifts in the live event industry in a generation.
+After producing over 1,700 events at 393 Broadway in Tribeca since 2016, LUME Studios has a front-row seat to one of the most consequential shifts in the live event industry in a generation.
 This report synthesizes the latest market data, investment trends, new platform activity, and cultural signals to define where events are headed and what it means for brands, venues, and anyone building experiences for real people in real spaces.

 The single most important trend in events in 2026 is not a technology.
 It is a behavioral shift that has been building since the pandemic and has now reached an inflection point: people are deeply, structurally hungry for in-person experience.